CodeYourFuture/immersive-go-course/raft-otel/README.md

 For this reason, many distributed tracing users use sampling or ratelimiting to control the number of traces that are collected.
 Read about [OTel Sampling and Ratelimiting](https://uptrace.dev/opentelemetry/sampling.html).

-Modify your solution to support sampling a specific percentage of requests, and to limit the total number of traces sent to no more than 100 per minute.
+Modify your solution to support sampling a specific percentage of requests, and to limit the total number of traces sent to no more than 20 per minute per cluster member.
 (Hint: You typically want to get all or no spans for a whole trace, rather than dropping spans independently of the trace they're in).

 Consider also whether some requests may be more important to trace than others.
 What may make a request more or less interesting than others?
+Note that certain kinds of sampling strategies are not possible to implement at the client.
+For instance, it is not possible to sample only failed requests without first collecting all the spans: because we only know whether the request succeeds at the end of the operation.
+You can read about some of these concerns in [this article about head-based and tail-based sampling](https://uptrace.dev/opentelemetry/sampling.html).